mershon-enterprises/hydra-core/Phase II/WebService/README.md

 ### `/login`
   * #### POST

-    login to the system and establish a session
+    login to the system and establish a session. user must first exist in the LDAP server.

     * sample request: